Janeshia Adams-Ginyard

-Janeshia Adams-Ginyard (born February 14, 1984) is an Emmy-nominated American actress, stunt woman and professional wrestler.
+Janeshia Adams-Ginyard (born February 14, 1984) is an American actress, stunt woman and professional wrestler.
 She is best known for her role as Nomble, one of the Dora Milaje, in the Marvel Cinematic Universe film Black Panther and the Disney+ series The Falcon and the Winter Soldier, and her work as a stunt woman on both Black Panther and Avengers: Infinity War.

 Early life

 Adams-Ginyard was born in Los Angeles, California.
 She has two siblings, a brother and a twin sister.
 She is of Jamaican descent.

 She attended Gahr High School in Cerritos, California, where she was a noted athlete.
 She holds multiple records in athletics, including 300 metres hurdles, heptathlon, and as part of the 4 x 100 metres relay and 4 x 400 metres relay.
 She also played volleyball.
 During her senior year, she was the California Interscholastic Federation 300 metres hurdles champion.
 After graduating, she attended the University of California, Berkeley.
 At UC Berkeley, she studied linguistics and African-American studies, with an emphasis on Caribbean culture, and graduated with a Bachelor's degree.
 She is fluent in American sign language.
 She is the CEO of Hyphy 4 Christ, Inc., a faith-based organization.